 - Topic assignments: Review the list of topics below and assign each topic a preference score from 0–3 stars.
-Email your nonzero preferences, along with the uniqnames of you and your partner, to firstname.lastname@example.org by 5pm on Monday, January 16.
-Let us know if there are connections to your research area (e.g. machine learning or wireless networking), and we'll take these into account when making assignments.
-Many topics include optional bonus challenges; We'll award extra credit for these in proportion to the difficulty.
+Email your nonzero preferences, along with the uniqnames of you and your partner, to firstname.lastname@example.org by 5pm on Friday, September 15.
+Let me know if there are connections to your research area (e.g. machine learning or wireless networking), and I'll take these into account when making assignments.
+Many topics include optional bonus challenges; I'll award extra credit for these in proportion to the difficulty.

 - Once you've been assigned an attack, your task is to understand it and write an original exploit.
 Don't borrow from pre-packaged attack tools; you may, however, use general purpose tools such as disassemblers and packet sniffers.
 Some vulnerabilities have been fixed in newer software, so you may need to target an old version.